nponiros/sync_server/README.md

   * syncedRevision: number (It is set to `0` if it is not defined)
   * requestId: any
   * partial: boolean (If `true` this is a partial synchronization.
 Default is `false`)
-* Return: JSON with
+* Return: JSON object
+  * If the synchronization was successful
+    * success: true
     * changes: Array<ChangeObj>
     * currentRevision: number
     * clientIdentity: number (The newly generated clientIdentity or the one that was provided by the client)
     * partial: boolean (This is a partial synchronization.
 The `partialsThreshold` number defines when we only send a partial synchronization)
+    * requestId: any (requestId sent by the client)
+  * If the synchronization failed
+    * success: false
+    * errorMessage: string
+    * requestId: any (requestId sent by the client)
+  * In both cases the status code is set to 200

 #### ChangeObj